-Treating prescription drug abuse
+Freedom from prescription drug abuse

 A rise in prescription drug abuse

 Catch yourself in the act – when you crave prescription drugs, what are you doing?
 Is it at a certain time of day?
-Are you using as a response to some triggering event, like stress or personal conflict?
-When you feel yourself beginning to think about using, change your thoughts.
+Are you using the drug as a response to some triggering event, like stress or personal conflict?
+Your mindset plays a significant role in the actions you decide to take.
+When you feel yourself beginning to think about using, transform your thoughts.
 You believe that you need these drugs to feel better, but it’s time to tell yourself a different story.
-Cut your negative thoughts off as they come and redirect your mind to positive goals instead.
+Drop your negative thoughts as they arise and redirect your mind to positive goals instead.

-Take time to think about what you really want.
+Take time to think about what you really want out of your life.
 Is it financial freedom?
 A loving relationship?
-Now consider how prescription drug abuse can hinder these goals.
-Devise a plan to go after your goals and tell yourself that there’s nothing more important than doing so.
-With your true purpose at the forefront of your mind, you’ll find you have less motivation to abuse drugs.
+Now, look at how prescription drug abuse can hinder these goals.
+Devise a plan to go after your goals and tell yourself that there’s nothing more important that will get in your way.
+With your true purpose at the forefront of your mind, you’ll leave your addiction behind – you’ll write a new chapter.